-However, the coronavirus pandemic could have a short to medium term impact on the Group's financial performance which is not easy to forecast.
+However, the Russian invasion of Ukraine has created considerable economic uncertainty and the Group has experienced significant cost price inflation across its various product ranges.
+In addition, the longer term impact on the economy of the coronavirus pandemic and of Brexit could have a short to medium term impact on the Group's financial performance which is not easy to forecast.
 The impact could be from a significant fall in demand, from customer credit losses (bad debts) or from late customer payments.
 These would restrict the Group's ability to generate operating cashflow.